CES is back.

 What makes your story worth telling?
 If you aren’t showing anything new, try teaming with similar, noncompeting products to offer the media a trend piece.

-Know what’s being covered by major media and figure out where your product fits.
-Dig into the latest reporting, and the reporters, in your space before the show floor opens.
+Research what’s being covered by major media and figure out where your product fits.
+Dig into the latest reporting, and the reporters, in your space before the show floor opens so you have an idea of what they’re interested in.
+Your PR firm can do this work for you, gathering the most current angles and topics of interest.

 7) CREATE AN EYE-CATCHING DEMO.